Sweyhat

 Tell es-Sweyhat is the name of a large archaeological site on the Euphrates River in northern Syria.
 It is located in Raqqa Governorate roughly 95 km northeast of Aleppo and 60 km south of Carchemish.
 Also, a Uruk site of Jebel Aruda and a Bronze Age site Tell Hadidi (Azu) are located just across the river.

 History

 Sweyhat dates from 3100–1900 BC, or the Early Bronze Age and the very beginning of the Middle Bronze Age.
 The site covers approximately 45 hectares and consists of a central, high mound standing 15 meters above the surrounding plain and an extensive low mound surrounded by the remains of an earthen rampart.
+In the time of the Ur III Empire at the end of the 2nd millennium BC it was destroyed by fire and abandoned until the Hellenistic Period.
 The site is located within Mesopotamia in a very marginal environment for agriculture, yet in antiquity it was a prosperous city.
-The site was also occupied during the Hellenistic Period.

 Archaeology

 Sweyhat is best known for its intact fortifications of the mid-to-late 3rd millennium BC and its late-3rd-millennium temple located at the summit of the high mound.
 In 1993, the Penn excavators discovered a large cemetery of shaft-and-chamber tombs in the Low Mound dating to the mid 3rd millennium BC.
 Sweyhat is a classic example of a Kranzhugel (German, "crown-mound") — a form of ruin mound typical of the Bronze Age in northwestern Mesopotamia consists of a high mound surrounded by a lower ring mound.

 Sweyhat was excavated by Thomas Holland for the Ashmolean Museum, Oxford University in 1973–75.